lgibelli/singularity-docs/index.rst

 .. _sec:run:

 It’s common to want your container to “do a thing.”
-Singularity allows you to define a custom action to be taken when a container is either or executed directly by file name.
+Singularity ``run``allows you to define a custom action to be taken when a container is either ``run`` or executed directly by file name.
 Specifically, you might want it to execute a command, or run an executable that gives access to many different functions for the user.